Koepel/Fun_with_millis/README.md

 # Fun_with_millis
-A few small Arduino examples using the millis() function.

 The Arduino millis() function can be used in almost every situation.
-These are a few small demonstration sketches to show how to use millis() in different situations.
+These are small demonstration sketches to show how to use millis() in different situations.
 I hope you like them and have fun with the sketches :smile: